Catherine Tate: 2004–2005: Breakthrough with The Catherine Tate Show

 In November 2005 Tate appeared in another charity sketch as part of the BBC's annual Children in Need telethon.
 The segment was a crossover between EastEnders and The Catherine Tate Show, featuring EastEnders characters Peggy Mitchell, Little Mo Mitchell and Stacey Slater, whilst Tate appeared as Lauren.
 Also at that time, she was a guest star at the 77th Royal Variety Performance, appearing again in the guise of Lauren Cooper.
 During the sketch, Tate looked up at the Royal Box and asked the Queen, "Is one bovvered?
 Is one's face bovvered?", while her co-star Niky Wardley (in character as Liese) remarked: "That old man sitting next to her has fallen asleep."
 Prince Philip then reportedly complained to the show's executive producer, saying he had been insulted.
 Tate later won a British Comedy Award for Best British Comedy Actress for her work in the second series of The Catherine Tate Show.

-In January 2005, she appeared as Mitzi Kosinki in the ITV adaptation of Agatha Christie's novel A Murder Is Announced, starring Geraldine McEwan as Miss Marple.
+In January 2005, Tate appeared as Mitzi Kosinki in the ITV adaptation of Agatha Christie's novel A Murder Is Announced, starring Geraldine McEwan as Miss Marple.
 Towards the end of the year, Tate played the part of Kate in the unaired pilot episode of Lee Mack's sitcom Not Going Out and Mrs Chadband in an episode of the BBC television adaptation of Bleak House.